 Signal Range Description Access level for MIMIC control UserOperatorConfiguratorSuper user Defines what level of access is required for MIMIC control.
 The default is the "Configurator" level.

-Signal Range Description Objectx LOCAL Close control input The local Close command from a physical digital input (e.g. a push button).
+Objectx LOCAL Close control input The local Close command from a physical digital input (e.g. a push button).
 Objectx LOCAL Open control input The local Open command from a physical digital input (e.g. a push button).
-Objectx REMOTE Close control input Digital input or other logical signal selected by the user The remote Close command from a physical digital input (e.g. RTU).
-Objectx REMOTE Open control input The remote Open command from a physical digital input (e.g. RTU).
+Objectx REMOTE Close control input Digital input or other logical The remote Close command from a physical digital input (e.g. RTU).
+Objectx REMOTE Open control input signal selected by the user The remote Open command from a physical digital input (e.g. RTU).
 Objectx Application Close The Close command from the application.
 Can be any logical signal.
 Objectx Application Open The Close command from the application.
 Can be any logical signal.